From here to anywhere

 Belmont’s Office of Career and Professional Development provides students with the Career Exploration Series, a program designed to help students explore how their chosen major can give them opportunities in broad and growing fields.
 As part of this series, students participate in career fairs as well as workshops on resume and interviewing skills, global opportunities, and career choices.
 The university’s Belmont and Beyond program helps students transition into post-college life, including sessions with Belmont alumni and advice on networking.
 Find out more here.

 Belmont University seeks to be a meaningful community institution.
 Thus students are highly encouraged to serve the community.
 This participation ensures students will learn the needs, challenges, and opportunities of working in settings with people from diverse backgrounds.
-Each year before the first day of the fall semester all freshmen and transfer students participate in SERVE Nashville, an event where students spend part of the day volunteering among various sites in the community.
+Each year before the first day of the fall semester, all freshmen and transfer students participate in SERVE Nashville, an event in which students spend part of the day volunteering among various sites in the community.

 Additionally, each fall sets the campus up for meaningful engagement through the Community Connections, which connects community organizations with Belmont students who are interested in volunteering and serving their community.
-And in the spring, Belmont hosts a Family Literacy Day, an event that celebrates the joys of reading.
-Various student groups across campus host Reading Circles for children at this event.
+And in the spring, Belmont hosts a Family Literacy Day, an event that celebrates the joys of reading through Reading Circles for children and other activities.

 Many Belmont alumni have been successful at breaking into the music industry.
-Country singers Josh Turner, Brad Paisley, Trisha Yearwood, and the famous duo Florida Georgia Line all attended Belmont, as did Kimberley Locke, and Melinda Doolittle and Rayvon Owen from American Idol.
+Country singers Josh Turner, Brad Paisley, Trisha Yearwood, and the famous duo Florida Georgia Line all attended Belmont.
+Rock/alternative bands that hail from Belmont include Judah & The Lion, Moon Taxi, and COIN.